UNEDSoftMatter/vimrc/README.md

 - `:hi0` Deactivate highlight of the current line
 - `cc`   Comment a block (Visual mode)
 - `dcc`  Decomment a block (Visual mode)
+- `C-P`  Open an xfce4-terminal with a markdown preview

 Some useful tips built-in vim
 -----------------------------